-This is dependent on many factors, but most Total Knee Joints can last 15 years or more.
+This is dependent on many factors, but most total knee replacements can last 15 years or more.
 The technological advancements of these implants are constantly evolving, thus, extending these time frames.

 At JOI, we are always willing to answer any questions that you may have about your surgical procedure and what to expect afterwards.
 Our research library and trending section of our website have hundreds of articles which can help answer your medical orthopedic questions.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000.